-- Regular standardised testing and analysis of progress in internal and external examinations. - Student progress into further education or work as monitored through liaison with students, parents, further education colleges and the careers service. - o Individual Pupil Passports and progress towards achieving stated targets. - Reviews for students occur at least 3 times per year, in line with requirements of the SEND Code of Practice.
+- Regular standardised testing and analysis of progress in internal and external examinations. - Student progress into further education or work as monitored through liaison with students, parents, further education colleges and the careers service. - Individual Pupil Passports and progress towards achieving stated targets. - Reviews for students occur at least 3 times per year, in line with requirements of the SEND Code of Practice.
 One of these will be the formal annual review.
 The others will vary according to the needs of the student.
 Views of parents, students, subject and pastoral staff, support assistants and other support agencies are recorded, and review outcomes will support target setting. - Students are fully involved in the setting of targets.
-Likewise, they will evaluate their own progress through comment at the review meeting and through written comment produced before and discussed at the meeting. - Regular meetings between the SENCO and Head Teacher. - o SEN update to Governing Body on a termly basis. - Examination of students' work and progress sheets. - o Reports and evaluations from specialist teachers and outside support agencies. - Progress made towards achieving EHCP objectives.
+Likewise, they will evaluate their own progress through comment at the review meeting and through written comment produced before and discussed at the meeting. - Regular meetings between stake holders. - Update to Governing Body on a termly basis. - Examination of students' work and progress sheets. - Reports and evaluations from specialist teachers and outside support agencies. - Progress made towards achieving EHCP objectives.